 Try exploring the city with a Private Party Bike.
 One can carry up to 15 people with stops at a wide variety of bars with specialty drink offerings.
 Want to keep things going after sunset?
 The nightlife in Dallas offers lots of options, from casual pubs (The Crafty Irishman) and swanky rooftop cocktail bars (The Gallery) to buzzworthy clubs with bottle service (Theory, Sanctuary).

 Want to dance the night away?
-Check out popular spots like the Gold Room or Basement.
-If you’re looking for a more low-key spot to enjoy some drinks, consider a night at SkyLounge, an upscale rooftop bar with craft cocktails, or Porter Beer Bar, a cozy spot with a fantastic craft beer selection.
+Check out popular spots like The Basement or Gold Room.
+If you’re looking for a more low-key spot to enjoy some drinks, consider a night at SkyLounge, an upscale rooftop bar with craft cocktails, or Porter Beer Bar, a cozy destination with a fantastic craft beer selection.

-Las Vegas is starting to look like its old self again.
-The Strip is busy with tourists eager to check out the Bellagio fountains, take a ride on the High Roller observation wheel, or relax on a gondola at the Venetian.
+Las Vegas will be hot and happening during the holiday weekend.
+Hit the Strip with tourists eager to check out the Bellagio fountains, take a ride on the High Roller observation wheel or relax on a gondola at the Venetian.
 Most of the big resorts have a casino, so try your luck with a game of poker or blackjack.
-Pool parties like the Wet Republic at the MGM Grand and Marquee at the Cosmopolitan could see their biggest crowds of the year.
+Pool parties like Wet Republic at the MGM Grand, Bare Lounge at the Mirage and Marquee at the Cosmopolitan could see their biggest crowds of the year.
 Book early.

-Most big shows and residencies are still on hold.
-Instead, explore the lights and energy of the Fremont Street Experience (with plenty of colorful neon marquees) or hang out with the locals in the Downtown Arts District.
+Reserve tickets now for big-name residencies by Garth Brooks, Katy Perry, Bruno Mars, Barry Manilow, Donny Osmond and Santana, who all have performances scheduled.
+Beyond the Strip, make sure to explore the lights and energy of the Fremont Street Experience (with plenty of colorful neon marquees) or hang out with the locals in the Downtown Arts District.
 Enjoy dinner at Esther’s Kitchen (a must-try for farm-to-table Italian) and sip on cocktails at the Velveteen Rabbit.